-Table 5 makes explicit how the ERGM and CLL marginal effects models differ.
+To make these differences clearer, we highlight the most familiar model to many, that of marginal effects, in the two frameworks; Table 2 makes explicit how these differ.
 While this is the model that we commonly think of as implying that A and B are independent, independence clearly means different things in the two models.
-For CLL, it means that A and B are independent conditional on Y. For ERGM independence means "no 3-way association": all three variables are pairwise dependent, but each pair is conditionally independent given the third.
+For CLL, it means that A and B are independent conditional on Y. For ERG models, independence means "no 3-way association"; all three variables are pairwise dependent, but each pair is conditionally independent given the third.
 This does not mean that A and B are independent in either layer of Y; instead, the pattern of dependence is the same in each layer.
 The difference is also evident when comparing the fitting constraints, Eq.
 [4] for the CLL, and Eq.
-[15] for the ERGM.
+[15] for the ERG model.

-The model of "no 3-way association" is one of the most difficult to interpret in practice, yet it corresponds to the basic marginal effects model in the ERGM.
-There is no simpler definition in the ERGM context because there is an implicit constraint that A and B are independent in the marginal matrix of all dyads, $m{ab+}$ .
+The model of "no 3-way association" is one of the most difficult to interpret in practice, yet it corresponds to the basic marginal effects ERG model.
+There is no simpler definition in the ERG context because there is an implicit constraint that A and B are independent in the marginal matrix of all dyads, m{ab+} .
 Since the tie and non-tie matrices must sum to this marginal matrix, the cell values in one layer determine the other when the totals are fixed.
-The two layers can only exhibit conditional independence of A and B given Y under a narrow range of conditions: if the attribute groups are homogeneous with respect to tie formation (which degenerates into the Bernoulli model) or if differences in tie formation are exactly counterbalanced by differences in group sizes.
-In essence, the additional implicit constraint $m{ab+}$ creates an inverse form of Simpson's paradox; two attributes are independent in the marginal table, but when stratified by a third variable (here, tie value), they are not independent in each stratified table.
+The two layers can only exhibit conditional independence of A and B given Y for both Y=1 and Y=0 under a narrow range of conditions: if either all of the sender or all of the receiver attribute groups are homogeneous with respect to tie formation.
+(When both groups are, or one group is and ties are undirected, this degenerates into the Bernoulli model).
+In essence, the additional implicit constraint m{ab+} creates an inverse form of Simpson's paradox; two attributes are independent in the marginal table, but when stratified by a third variable (here, tie value), they are not independent in each stratified table.

-&lt;sup>5 Imagine that there exists some ERGM with an equivalent CLL.
+6 Imagine that there exists some ERGM with an equivalent CLL.
 The ULL that is equivalent to this ERGM must contain an [AB] interaction term.
 If the ULL contains [AB] then its CLL equivalent must also contain [AB].
 If the CLL contains [AB] then the ULL must contain [ABY], which means it is fully saturated.